-- Note, stem cells cannot regrow an organ that no longer exists, but it can help repair an organ that is damaged.
+- Note, stem cells cannot regrow an organ that no longer exists, but they can help repair an organ that is damaged.

 Ok, what else can we expect?

-The whole world will soon see this as a new revolution in the way our illnesses and injuries are treated.
+The entire world will soon see this as a new revolution in the way our illnesses and injuries are treated.
 Instead of treating a symptom, our conditions will be treated.

 What can I look forward to?